markomitranic/ai-search-router/README.md

 - 🔧 **Customizable Providers**: Choose your preferred AI and traditional search engines
 - 🎯 **Custom URLs**: Add your own search provider URLs
 - ⚡ **Fast & Lightweight**: Basic pattern matching for instant classification
-- 🌐 **Cross-Platform**: Works on Chromium browsers (Chrome, Edge, Brave) and Safari (future)
+- 🌐 **Cross-Platform**: Works on Safari and Chromium browsers

 ## Install on Safari (macOS)

-This build is not notarized (no paid Apple Developer account). macOS will warn that the app is from an unidentified developer.
+This build is not notarized. macOS will warn that the app is from an unidentified developer.
 Follow these steps once to approve it.

-1) Download
-- Get the latest DMG from the GitHub Releases page (file name: `AI-Search-Router-Safari.dmg`).
+1. Download the latest DMG from the GitHub Releases page.

-2) Install the app
+2. Install the app by dragging it to Applications folder.
-- Open the DMG and drag “AI Search Router” to Applications.
-- Eject the DMG.

-3) Approve first launch (Gatekeeper)
+3. Approve first launch (Gatekeeper) by right-clicking on the app and selecting "Open".
-- In Applications, right‑click “AI Search Router.app” → Open → confirm.
-- If blocked: System Settings → Privacy & Security → “Open Anyway” for AI Search Router.
-- Optional (advanced): `xattr -dr com.apple.quarantine "/Applications/AI Search Router.app"`.

-4) Enable the Safari extension
-- Open Safari → Safari → Settings (⌘,) → Extensions.
+4. Open Safari Settings → Extensions and enable "AI Search Router".
+(Always Allow on Every Website)
-- Enable “AI Search Router” and allow requested permissions (e.g., “Always Allow on Every Website”).

-Notes
-- Keep the app running for the extension to work.
-To auto-start: System Settings → General → Login Items → add the app.
-- For detailed steps and troubleshooting, see `SAFARI_INSTALL.md`.
+## Install on Chromium browsers

+1. Download the latest ZIP from the GitHub Releases page.
+2. Unzip the file.
+3. Open Chrome → Extensions → Load Unpacked and select the unzipped folder.
+4. Enable "AI Search Router".

 ## Development